 Foxtel Play is priced from AU$10 a month, with different channels and add-on tiers available if you want more content.
 There is a two-week free trial available if you are trying out Foxtel Play for the first time – great news if you want to stream the Hungarian Grand Prix for free!

 UK Viewers – Sky Sports

-The Azerbaijan Grand Prix will be shown in the UK on Sky Sports and streamed live on Sky Sports Go.
+The Hungarian Grand Prix will be shown in the UK on Sky Sports and streamed live on Sky Sports Go.
 Sky Sports and Sky Sports Go both require a subscription, with daily, weekly, and monthly passes available.